sunny/action_mailer_auto_url_options/README.md

 Install
 -------

-Add this line to your Rails application's Gemfile:
+Add these lines to your Rails application's Gemfile:

 ```ruby
 # Add the current request host and protocol in email URLs